aconchillo/homebrew-guile/README.md

 [Guile](https://www.gnu.org/software/guile/) libraries and applications that can be easily installed with [Homebrew](https://brew.sh/).

+Nowadays, many members of the Guile community use [Guix](https://guix.gnu.org/) to install Guile software.
+Unfortunately, Guix is not available on macOS so this Homebrew tap is an easy way to get started with Guile on macOS.

 Happy hacking!

 ## How do I install these formulae?